Skip to content

 Request a Free Quote

-Taj & Temples Extensions - Best Cultural Tours in India
+Taj & Temples Extensions

 04 Nights / 05 Days

-Trip Highlights & Overview
+Journey Highlights & Overview

 No journey is complete without a sojourn to the holy sites of Varanasi and the magnetic Taj Mahal of Agra.
-India provides an opportunity to immerse yourself in the vibrant ceremonies on the banks of the Ganges river.
+India provides an opportunity to immerse yourself in the vibrant ceremonies on the banks of the Ganges River.

 After a relaxed breakfast drive to Agra for (220 Kms, 4-hour).
 On arrival, check in at the hotel.
 Evening at your leisure.
 Overnight stay at the hotel in Agra.